Startup Definitions

 Variable CostsCosts that change in proportion to the level of production or sales.

-VC (Venture Capitalist)An investor who provides capital to startups or small businesses that have potential for long-term growth.
+VC (Venture Capitalist)An investor who provides capital to startups with potential for long-term growth.

 VendorA supplier needed to create a product.